-Our commitment is to make the University of Illinois at Urbana-Champaign more affordable for its students.
+Our commitment is to make the University of Illinois Urbana-Champaign more affordable for its students.

-If you’re an Illinois resident whose family makes $61,000 or less and has less than $50,000 in family assets, you may be eligible for the Illinois Commitment financial aid package, which covers the cost of tuition and campus fees.
-The program is unable to cover room and board, as well as selected other expenses listed below.
+If you’re an Illinois resident whose family makes $67,100 or less and has less than $50,000 in family assets, you may be eligible for the Illinois Commitment financial aid package, which covers the cost of tuition and campus fees.
+The program is unable to cover food and housing, as well as selected other expenses listed below.

 What is Illinois Commitment?

-Illinois Commitment is a financial aid package that provides scholarships and grants to cover tuition and campus fees for students who are Illinois residents and have a family income of $61,000 or less. $61,000 is the current median family income in the state of Illinois.
+Illinois Commitment is a financial aid package that provides scholarships and grants to cover tuition and campus fees for students who are Illinois residents and have a family income of $67,100 or less.
 Illinois Commitment will cover tuition and campus fees for new freshmen for up to four (4) years, eight (8) semesters of continuous enrollment, and tuition and campus fees for up to three (3) years, six (6) semesters of continuous enrollment for new transfer students.

 How do I apply for this program?